Cannabis in Washington (state): Events

 Since 1991, Washington has hosted the annual Seattle Hempfest, a protest festival which advocates the reform of cannabis laws.
 The event is held in Seattle city parks and features speakers (including politicians and activists) as well as live music.
 Attendance has grown from around 500 people in its first year to 200,000 at the 2003 festival.
 Following the passage of I-502, the event still draws over 100,000 attendees annually.
 Olympia has also hosted a similar event beginning in 2004, the Olympia Hempfest.

 The Cannabis Farmers Market in Seattle was founded in 2010, the first-ever legal medical cannabis farmers' market in the world, and the largest and most attended market of its kind.
 The market was featured on the cover of High Times Medical Marijuana magazine, and G4 TV's Attack of the Show!

 The market originally opened in Tacoma but moved to Seattle in 2013.

 The monthly enclosed market features medical cannabis and is free and open to all legal medical marijuana patients.
 The Cannabis Farmers Market has inspired others in Olympia and Seattle, Washington, and several other states.
 A similar event scheduled in Vancouver, Washington was cancelled in November 2012 at the request of local police.

 Washington State Supreme Court legalized simple drug possession

 In February 2021, the Washington State Supreme Court made a ruling that legalized simple drug possession, or mere possession without intent.

+State interstate commerce laws of 2023

+In May 2023, the Governor of Washington State signed into law a bill that passed the state legislature - to explicitly allow the state to fully implement "interstate commerce" of cannabis and/or other related purposes on marijuana.
+The new legislation goes into legal effect after 90 days.
+Both California and Oregon have adopted and implemented similar interstate commerce laws on cannabis or marijuana.

+Job protection laws

+In May 2023, the Governor signed a bill into law after passing the Legislature - effective immediately, that "legally protects" home or in private usage/consumption cannabis users (outside of workplace hours for example) from getting fired, denied promotions and/or being discriminated against within Washington State.
+Alongside embedded protections with "race, disability, hairstyles, religion, sex, gender identity and sexual orientation, etc".

+Since January 1, 2024 pre-screen employment regarding cannabis testing is banned.
+This does not apply to federal job positions within the state.
+This also does not apply to pre-screen employment before January 1, 2024.